Davygod/KEST2/windows_verkefni.md

 Question:
 Which folders or files listed under the Libraries heading?
   * ???
-* How would you remove the directory of Folder1 from the library without deleting Folder1 and its contents from the computer?
+* Include Folder1 in the new library, Folder1 on the Desktop can be added to the Libraries.
+Navigate to the Desktop.
+Right-click __Folder1__ > click __Include in library__ > select the new library you created Select the library you created in the left panel.
+Click the Library Tools tab and select Manage library.
+Question: How would you remove the directory of Folder1 from the library without deleting Folder1 and its contents from the computer?
   * ???
 ### 11.2.1.5 Lab - Explore Control Panel Categories
-* In the Control Panel, click the View by: drop-down box.
+* In the Control Panel, click the __View by:__ drop-down box.
 Question:
 What are the viewing options?
   * ???
-* Select the Categories view as necessary.
+* Select the __Categories__ view as necessary.
 Name a few of the Control Panel categories.
   * ???
+* Navigate to the __System and Security__ category in the Control Panel.
+Use the subcategories to answer the following questions.
+Questions:
-* Which subcategory would help you troubleshoot common problems?
+Which subcategory would help you troubleshoot common problems?
   * ???
+* The Network and Internet category allows you to view the network status and configure network related setting and preferences.
+Question:
-* Which subcategory allow a program through Windows Firewall?
+Which subcategory allow a program through Windows Firewall?
   * ???
+* The Hardware and Sound category allows you to add and configure hardware devices including printers and Bluetooth capable devices, customize power options, and adjust sound related settings.
+Questions:
-* Which subcategory allows you to view the basic network information and set up connections?
+Which subcategory allows you to view the basic network information and set up connections?
   * ???
 * Which subcategory allows you to choose what happens when you insert a media or device?
   * ???
 * Which subcategory allows you to add a printer?
   * ???
+* The Programs category provides program installation and uninstallation and the selection of specific programs that the Windows operating system will use by default.
+This category also allows you to install/uninstall windows features such as remote access and file transfer clients.
+Questions:
-* Which subcategory would you use to have a specific file type always open in a specified program?
+Which subcategory would you use to have a specific file type always open in a specified program?
   * ???
 * Which subcategory would you use to uninstall a program?
   * ???